 (c) Income received semimonthly (twice a month) is multiplied by 2.

-(5) If the employed individual has fluctuating hours, the pays shall be averaged before converting to a gross monthly amount.
+(5) When the employed individual has fluctuating hours, the pays shall be averaged before converting to a gross monthly amount.

-(6) If there are no pay stubs available because the employment is new, the county agency may project an estimated amount for a pay period based on the best estimate of the projected wages and hours of employment as reported by the individual.
+(6) When the employment is new and there are no pay stubs available yet and the employer does not provide a statement of pay rate and expected number of hours to be worked, the county agency may project an estimated amount for a pay period based on projected wages and hours as reported by the individual.

 (F) How is self-employment income calculated?

 Self-employment income is calculated by deducting the verified business expenses or a standard deduction of fifty per cent from the gross self-employment receipts.
 Gross receipts is the total profit of a business enterprise.

 (1) Gross receipts

 (a) In situations in which an individual has self-employment income, the county agency shall determine the gross receipts for the month based on an estimate of the individual's gross annual earnings by reviewing copies of his or her tax return from the previous year, as well as the current business records.
 The income listed on the previous year's tax return shall be used to estimate the expected earnings for the current and future months, unless the individual contests this determination of expected income.
 The individual's gross monthly earnings should be determined to be one-twelfth of the gross earnings as shown on the tax return for the preceding year.
 This method of estimating the self-employed individual's income should be applicable in situations in which the individual has been self-employed for some time, the gross earnings from self-employment have remained fairly constant (as evidenced by tax returns from previous years) and there is no anticipated change in circumstances.